Program MakeMap

 Installation of the program

-To install the program you go to the download page of the author and you open the tab that says MakeMap.
-Then click 'Open the install page' and if the new page is visible, click the button 'Install'.
-Follow the instructions on the screen.
+To install the program, go to the download page of the author and open the tab labeled MakeMap.
+Then click “Open the install page”, and once the new page is visible, click the “Install” button.
+Follow the instructions shown on the screen.

 License and Support

-Issues with the software or having any suggestions or comments can be posted to the jAlbum forum.
+Issues, suggestions, or comments can be posted on the jAlbum forum.

-New versions of the software will in principle only on the download page of the author made available.
-Information about new releases you can also find on my blog .
+New versions of the software will, in principle, only be made available on the author’s download page.
+Information about new releases can also be found on my blog.

-This program is programmed in VB.NET with Visual Studio Community 2022.
+This program is written in VB.NET using Visual Studio Community 2026.

 Index